spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 #### Alert (TODO)

 Set up a "Failure" Alert in Azure Monitor to notify the team via email if a job fails

+## Now that your User-Assigned Identity has the power to manage VMs and the Run Command is working, the possibilities are endless.